A new future for angling at Lee Valley Regional Park

 I am on a waiting list for a previously LVRPA directly managed fishery, how do I find out if I will be offered a season permit?

-All anglers on the current 2020/21 waiting lists will be re-directed to and receive a letter and/or email with contact details of the licensee / club / consortia / organisation which will run the venue for the new season.
-Additionally, once engaged each fishery/venue’s joining details will appear on our website.
-Should the new licensee wish to take on the existing waiting lists then we will request your permission for us to forward your details onto them and they will contact you.
-We’ll do our best to ensure that the new licensees take in to account the existing waiting lists.
+All anglers on the current 2020/21 waiting lists have been contacted via email with contact details of Lee Valley Fisheries which will run the venue for the new season.
+Each fishery/venue’s contact details will appear on our website.
+The new licensee has agreed to take on the existing waiting lists and everyone on the list has been contacted to request your permission for us to forward your details onto them and they will contact you.
+We have done our best to ensure that the new licensees take in to account the existing waiting lists.
+Everyone already on our existing waiting list has been contacted with the relevant contact details to allow transfer of their data to the new Lee Valley Fisheries.

 I have a key for a LVRPA directly managed fishery and I shall join the new licensee, do I retain my key?